-4.3 Visual Dysfunction
+4.2 Visual Dysfunction

 Dysfunctions of the visual system are quite common following TBI (Morton, 2004).
 The overall incidence of cranial nerve injury in individuals hospitalized following TBI has been reported to be 19% (Bontke et al., 1993).
 It is a relatively new concept that the visual system can respond to treatments directed towards visual-perceptual and/or visual motor skills in individuals with acquired neurological damage.
 The visual system is highly integrated with many functions other than sight, as it also acts as a primary sensory receptor for motor, social, cognitive, communicative, and emotive tasks.
-Improvements in visual-perceptual and visual-motor disorders can increase function in all the aforementioned areas and can enhance maximal functional recovery.
+Improvements in visualperceptual and visual-motor disorders can increase function in all the aforementioned areas and can enhance maximal functional recovery.
 Consequently, it is necessary to direct a fair amount of attention to visual system disorders in individuals with TBI and this aspect should be considered an essential part of any rehabilitation program (Morton, 2004).

 In a review conducted by Riggs et al. (2007), the authors noted that visual rehabilitation studies have primarily involved stroke patients and have largely neglected the TBI population.
 Their review indicates that visual neglect disorders resulting from a stroke and brain injury show improvement after treatment with prisms, visuomotor feedback training, and patching interventions.
-Moreover, a recent review by Berger et al. (2016) examined specific interventions for improving occupational performance in adults with visual impairments as a result of TBI.
-Results indicate that there is limited evidence on the effectiveness of vision therapy for oculomotor dysfunction, however there is sufficient evidence to support vision therapy as a method to improve visual field deficits in patients with TBI (Berger et al., 2016) (Table 4.17).
+Moreover, a review by Berger et al. (2016) examined specific interventions for improving occupational performance in adults with visual impairments as a result of TBI.
+Results indicate that there is limited evidence on the effectiveness of vision therapy for oculomotor dysfunction, however, there is sufficient evidence to support vision therapy as a method to improve visual field deficits in patients with TBI (Berger et al., 2016) (Table 4.19).

-Author/Year/ Country/ Study design/ PEDro Score Methods Outcome Kasten et al. (2000) Germany RCT PEDro=5 N=32 Population: Vascular Disease=9, ABI=23; Mean Age=51.1 yr; Gender: Male=20, Female=12; Mean Time Post Injury=6.8 yr.
-Intervention: Participants were randomly assigned to either the Control Group (foveal fixation training only - FixTrain) or Restitution Group (PC-based training F 2.
-T i (The restitution group showed an increase in PeriMa and TAP-2000 after training (p<0.01 and p<0.04, respectively).
-The restitution group had non-significant improvements in PeriForm and PeriColor (p=0.06 and p=0.12, respectively) within the defective area of the visual field.
+Author Year Country Research Design PEDro Sample Size Methods Outcome Kasten et al. (2000) Germany RCT Population: Vascular Disease=9, ABI=23; Mean Age=51.1 yr; Gender: Male=20, Female=12; Mean Time Post Injury=6.8yr.
+1. The restitution group showed an increase in PeriMa and TAP-2000 after training (p<0.01 and p<0.04, respectively).

-Table 4.18 Interventions for the Treatment of Visual Dysfunction Post ABI
+Table 4.19 Interventions for the Treatment of Visual Dysfunction Post ABI